haveno-dex/haveno-site/_posts/2022-04-12-frontend-work-starting.md

 We received the first milestone of our CCS (151 XMR).
 The way we use these funds will be tracked on a dedicated file on the *haveno-meta* repository: [monero-ccs.md](https://github.com/haveno-dex/haveno-meta/blob/master/monero-ccs.md).
 We suggest to 'watch' the repository, as it will make easier to keep track of changes to the file.

 **Stay updated and contribute** to the development of the user interface!
-The team will be available for interacting with the community on our development room on matrix: [#haveno-dev:haveno.network](https://matrix.to/#/#haveno-dev:haveno.network) (*#haveno-dev* on IRC/Libera).
+The team will be available for interacting with the community on our development room on matrix: [#haveno-development:monero.social](https://matrix.to/#/#haveno-development:monero.social) (*#haveno-development* on IRC/Libera).

 If you have questions or you would simply like to help us make Haveno real, come join us!